-The prosecution in a second offense DUI case handles the charge much differently than they would for a first offense DUI.
+The prosecution in a second offense DUI case handles the charge much differently than they would for a first offense.
 For a first offense, there may be a diversion program option for certain cases, however, there is no diversion available for second offense DUIs.

-To determine the other specific factors that may be relevant in your DUI case, it is imperative to contact a West Palm Beach DUI attorney immediately.
-Specifically, a second offense DUI lawyer in West Palm Beach can build a case to help lessen or dismiss any penalties you may be facing.
+To determine the other specific factors that may be relevant in your DUI case, it is imperative to contact a DUI attorney immediately.
+Specifically, a West Palm Beach second offense DUI lawyer can build a case to help lessen or dismiss any penalties you may be facing.
 En Español.

 In Florida, DUI is an enhancement crime.
-A second offense DUI is treated much more harshly than a first offense DUI.
-Second offense DUI charges are heard in the main courthouse, which is located in downtown West Palm Beach.
+A second offense is treated much more harshly than a first offense DUI.
+Second offense drunk driving charges are heard in the main courthouse, which is located in downtown West Palm Beach.

-If a person has a second offense DUI within five years of a prior offense, there are minimum mandatory penalties that a prosecutor must impose.
+If a person receives DUI charges for a second time within five years of a prior offense, there are minimum mandatory penalties that a prosecutor must impose.
 It is the prosecutor’s job to prosecute that second offense more vigorously than the first.
-This pursuit can be best defended against using a West Palm Beach second offense DUI attorney.
+This pursuit of a second DUI conviction can be best defended against using a West Palm Beach attorney.

 If a person receives a conviction for a DUI, they will often participate in a diversion program, or receive mandatory penalties for their crime.
 Many people learn their lesson the first time and do not repeat the offense.